A student enrolling at SFCC should be aware of the college’s policies, procedures and options regarding course enrollment.

 NOTE: Certain forms of financial aid will not provide assistance to students who repeat courses they previously completed successfully.
 Compliance with such regulations is the student’s responsibility.

 Basic Skills and Developmental-Level Courses

 SFCC offers developmental-level courses in which students build foundational skills in reading, writing and mathematics.
 These courses are designated with a department name and a number below 111 - for example, MATH 102 , ENGL 108 or READ 101L .
-In addition to developmental courses in core academic skills, SFCC offers developmental-level courses in other fields across the curriculum to support students in job preparation, career planning and personal growth.
+In addition to developmental courses in core academic skills, SFCC offers developmental courses in programs across the curriculum to support students in job preparation, career planning and personal growth.

 Developmental coursework carries credit for financial aid purposes and may be required by SFCC to ensure success at the college level.
 However, credits earned in classes numbered below 111 do not fulfill specific SFCC degree or certificate requirements.
 Students should be aware that state and federal financial aid programs limit the amount of funding that can be used for developmental-level coursework.

-All degree-seeking students with fewer than 15 credits of course work must take either FYSS 111 or FYSS 116 (based on placement test reading scores) during their first semester at SFCC.
+All degree-seeking students are encouraged to take either FYSS 111 or FYSS 116 (based on placement test reading scores) during their first semester at SFCC.